mackengm/gitting-started/README.md

 ## About You
 What are your names as they appear on the class roster?
 > Mackenzie McFate
+> Jonathan Gilmour

 What do you prefer to be called?
 > Mackenzie
+> Jonathan

 What are your GitHub usernames?
 > mackengm
+> gilmourj

 Why are you taking this course?
 > I'm taking this course because my schedule is tight, but this class fits and seemed more interesting than the other options.
+> I'm interested in Operating Systems and wanted to take a class with Charlie.
+Also, I figured this would be a good semester to fulfill my requirement.

 Do you have any concerns about this course?
 > I don't think so.
+> Workload, but I think it will be manageable as long as I stay on top of my studying.

 Look over the course schedule page.
 Which scheduled topics look most interesting to you?
 > The password cracker and shells lab look the most interesting to me.
+> Also the password cracker, and multi-CPU scheduling.

 Do you have any questions about the course?
 > I don't have any questions at this time.
+> Nope, not yet.

 Do you have any other questions for me?
 > I don't have any questions for you at this time.
+> What drives you to teach this course?

 ## About this course
 You can work together to submit one set of answers to these questions where appropriate.
 Refer to the [course syllabus](http://www.cs.grinnell.edu/~curtsinger/teaching/2018S/CSC213/syllabus/) for course policies.